nodejs/node/doc/api/n-api.md

 may be called multiple times, from multiple contexts, and even concurrently from multiple threads.

-Native addons may need to allocate global state of which they make use during their entire life cycle such that the state must be unique to each instance of the addon.
+Native addons may need to allocate global state which they use during their entire life cycle such that the state must be unique to each instance of the addon.